Exxon holders reject separate CEO-chairman, climate resolutions | MarketScreener

 Exxon has been in "open conflict about climate strategy and disclosure" with its investors, said Edward Mason, who represented the Church of England and presented two climate resolutions that failed to pass.

-Shareholders in recent years have pressed Exxon to define a path toward meeting the 2015 Paris climate agreement to limit global warming, but the company has not committed to any targets.
+Shareholders in recent years have pressed Exxon to define a path towards meeting the 2015 Paris climate agreement to limit global warming, but the company has not committed to any targets.

 Exxon has multi-billion dollar expansion programs to find and produce new reserves of oil and natural gas, as well as to expand its refining and chemical footprint.
 It has projected shale production of 1 million barrels per day in the Permian Basin, the top U.S. shale field, as early as 2024.